Mark R. Thompson: Academic work

-In the 1990s he published a series of articles on Eastern Europe, former East Germany in particular, as part of his comparative interest in ‘democratic revolutions’, with a book with this title published by Routledge in 2004.

-He completed a major German Research Foundation (DFG) project about dynastic female leaders in Asia in which he co-edited a volume published in German (2004) and in English (2013) and has continued to write about issues related to dynastic and female leadership (with the latter research area also involving an article written shortly after Angela Merkel became Chancellor of Germany).
+In the 1990s and early 2000s, he published several articles on Eastern Europe, former East Germany in particular, as part of his comparative interest in “democratic revolutions,” with a book with this title published by Routledge in 2004.
+He completed a major German Research Foundation (DFG) project about dynastic female leaders in Asia, for which he co-edited a volume published in German (2004) and in English (2013) and has continued to write about Asian dynastic female national leadership.